 This is a specialized utility vehicle designed for both on-road and off-road use.
-It can go places and perform tasks for which conventional two-wheel drive vehicles were not intended.
-However, on-road ride and handling will have a different feel from what drivers experience with other vehicles, so take time to become familiar with your vehicle.
+It can go places and perform tasks for which conventional two-wheel drive enclosed vehicles were not intended.
+It handles and maneuvers differently from many passenger cars both on-road and off-road, so take time to become familiar with your vehicle.